bdekoz/cartofreako/src.wasm/README.md

 The generated SVG contains eight ocean faces, seam-safe ten-degree graticules, and projected Natural Earth land.
 It is returned as a string and loaded through a browser Blob URL; no pre-projected SVG or raster is used.

+These checked-in Cahill-Keyes sources and build products are distinct from the copyable Myriahedral example in [`docs/web-workflow.md`](../docs/web-workflow.md).
+That guide demonstrates a second projection and intentionally does not add another generated binary to this directory.

 Build and test it from the repository root: